Skip navigation

 2. “How did you design your portfolio?”

 Also, look for variety in the work.
-You need a flexible designer with a broad range of abilities, so they can adapt quickly and create work that appeals to you and your clients/customers.
+You need a flexible designer who can deliver quality work with a broad range of abilities, so they can adapt quickly and create work that appeals to you and your clients/customers.

 3. “Tell me about the projects you're most proud of and why.
 What was your role?”